numan-ai/explainable/README.md

 [![PyPI version](https://img.shields.io/pypi/v/explainable.svg)](https://pypi.org/project/explainable/)

-Explainable is a project for visualising complex data structures in real time with minimal effort.
+Explainable is a project for real time visualisation of complex data structures with minimal effort.
 This project was created by [Numan Team](https://numan.ai/).
 Visualisation runs on our [website](https://explainable.numan.ai/), so you only need install the library and initialise it in your code.